Russia launches another large-scale drone and missile attack on Ukraine, killing 3 and wounding 13

 “I just want him to come back soon and for this to all be over,” she said.
 “We are tired of waiting, we come every exchange and he is not there.”

-A similar exchange also was announced for the bodies of fallen soldiers held by both sides, although no schedule has been released.
-Asked to comment on the exchange of bodies with Ukraine, Kremlin spokesman Dmitry Peskov said it was unclear when it could take place and how many bodies Ukraine would hand over.
+A similar exchange was announced for the bodies of fallen soldiers held by both sides, although no schedule has been released.
+Asked to comment on the exchange of dead, Kremlin spokesman Dmitry Peskov said it was unclear when it could take place and how many bodies Ukraine would hand over.
 He again accused Kyiv of dragging its feet on the exchange.

 “There is one unarguable fact, we have had trucks with bodies standing ready for it on the border for several days,” he told reporters.